 But if you borrowed money between 1990 and 2008 where undisclosed commission was widespread, then you may have been mis-sold your loan.

-There are two relevant pieces of case law which have a direct impact on the mis-representation of commission fees.
+There are two relevant pieces of case law which have a direct impact on the misrepresentation of commission fees.
 The first of these, and arguably the better known in recent years, is the Plevin ruling.

 This came about from a case in 2014 where Mrs Susan Plevin discovered she was paying an exceptionally high amount of commission when she took out Payment Protection Insurance against a loan.
 Of the £5,000+ she was charged for PPI, only £1,600 was to cover the cost of the insurance.
-The remaining 71% was commission, which was ruled by the Supreme Court to be excessive.
+The remaining 71% was a commission, which was ruled by the Supreme Court to be excessive.

 Since then, the Financial Conduct Authority cracked down on excessively high commission fees specifically pertaining to PPI, but an argument can potentially be made if you have spent an undisclosed amount on loan commission that ends up being a significant percentage of the total costs you incur.

-Prior to the Plevin ruling, there was another example where undisclosed commission on a loan was examined in court.
+Prior to the Plevin ruling, there was another example where an undisclosed commission on a loan was examined in court.
 In the case of Wilson & Anor v Hurstanger in 2007, Mr Wilson took the lender Hurstanger to court over a secret commission fee.
-He was aware that, as well as a broker fee he had already paid, commission would also be paid to the broker.
+He was aware that, as well as a broker fee he had already paid, the commission would also be paid to the broker.

 But as he was not told how much, he was able to claim it had broken fiduciary duty.
 Ultimately Mr Wilson was awarded the full commission sum, plus interest, as a refund.
-It is this law which would normally be referenced if you were to make a claim to have your own undisclosed fees refunded.
+It is this law that would normally be referenced if you were to make a claim to have your own undisclosed fees refunded.

 Beyond commission fees that are undeclared either fully or just by value, there is another scenario where a fee could be classed as undisclosed.
 This is where the broker themselves do not disclose that they are not a lender.